-- Investigational medications may be administered at school as long as all other conditions have been met.
-Potentially Harmful Administration - In accordance with standard nursing practice, the school nurse may refuse to administer any medication which based on her assessment and professional judgment, has the potential to be harmful, dangerous, or inappropriate; - In these cases, the parent/guardian and licensed prescriber shall be notified immediately by the school nurse; - The school nurse can request that the BB&N school physician confer with the licensed prescriber as a stipulation of continuing a medication or procedure in question.
+• Investigational medications (medications still in clinical trials and/or under review) may be administered at school as long as all other conditions have been met.

+Potentially Harmful Administration

+- In accordance with standard nursing practice, the school nurse may refuse to administer any medication which based on her assessment and professional judgment, has the potential to be harmful, dangerous, or inappropriate; - In these cases, the parent/guardian and licensed prescriber shall be notified immediately by the school nurse: - The school nurse can request that the BB&N school physician confer with the licensed prescriber as a stipulation of continuing a medication or procedure in question.